Making Signing Fun

-We make signing more appealing when we choose signs that interest baby and harness their natural curiosity.
+We make signing more appealing when we choose signs that interest babies and harness their natural curiosity.

-The most common first signs are mom, dad, eat, milk, more, and dog, because these are all things that interest a baby.
-They want to learn these signs because they help them communicate about things that are important in their lives.
+The most common first signs are mom, dad, eat, milk, more, and dog, because these are all things that interest babies.
+A baby wants to learn these signs because they help him to communicate about things that are important in his life.

-Instead focus on signs that are tangible and related to something that baby already finds fascinating.
-If what gets their attention is the fan, light, flower, or cat, then these make ideal candidates for signing.
+Instead, focus on signs that are tangible and related to something that baby already finds fascinating.
+If what gets her attention is the fan, light, flower, or cat, then these make ideal candidates for signing.
 Some babies want to learn animal signs, some are more motivated by colors, and others by foods.
-Let their interests by your guide.
+Let their interests be your guide.

 4. Right Time & Place